LogicRL/MontezumaRevenge/README.md

 https://gym.openai.com
 ```

-After the OpenAI Gym is installed successfully, the Atari 2600 backend shall be
+After the OpenAI Gym is installed successfully, the Atari 2600 backend along
-then install using the following command:
+with other required dependencies shall be then install using the following
+command:

 ```
-pip install --upgrade atari-py
+pip install -r requirements.txt
 ```

 At this point, one may launch the Montezuma Revenge game from the OpenAI Gym